iOS 26

 Your Google account is essential to set up your new Android phone because it connects you with all Google services, including installing apps from the Play Store.

 If you have owned an Android phone before, it’s even better.
-After you activate your Google account, your phone will connect to the Play Store and restore all the apps, emails, contact, and calendar that you had on the old phone.
+After you activate your Google account, your phone will connect to the Play Store and restore all the apps, emails, contacts, and calendars you had on the old phone.
 How handy is that!

-Some manufacturers and carriers will ask you to create another account in order to use their services.
-You don’t have to, but if you want to use their services, that’s fine.
-You can skip that option because with your Google account you should be all set.
+Some manufacturers and carriers will ask you to create another account to use their services.
+You don’t have to, but if you want to, that’s fine.
+You can skip that option because with your Google account, you should be all set.

 Enable Google Assistant